 Once you've reached a basic competence level with your own pole dancing skills, have taken a certification program to learn how to teach safe and effective fitness classes in general, and have done some kind of self-assessment that shows you have what it takes to meet the demands of teaching, NOW it's time to look at taking teacher training in the art of pole dancing!

 Enroll in a pole dance teacher training course

-Here are a few options for you to look into when you're ready to take that final step and become a qualified pole dance teacher:
+Here is another option for you to look into when you're ready to take that final step and become a qualified pole dance teacher:

 PolePeople offers training courses in London, if you don't mind traveling for your training.
 You can read their information here